Sheep26/pygameFPS/README.md

 # pygameFPS

-A simple python package to show your fps in pygame
+A python package to the show client fps in a pygame project

 # Install
 ```pip install pygameFPS```